SHIVADITYA2005/C-Lang-Foundations-Archive/README.md

 ### This archive serves as proof of concept for:

 - **Algorithmic Efficiency** – Writing optimized logic with minimal overhead.
-- **Memory Awareness** – Understanding data types, stack allocation, and pointers.
 - **Procedural Design** – Modular, reusable functions.
 - **Unix/Linux Philosophy** – CLI-driven development with GCC.